A two-player portfolio tracking game: Introduction

-It turns out that in equilibrium, similar to the single-player solution presented in~\cite{BankSonerVoss:17}, both agents anticipate their individual running target portfolio by gradually trading in the direction of a weighted average of expected future target positions of the target strategy.
+In fact, it turns out that in equilibrium, similar to the single-player solution presented in~\cite{BankSonerVoss:17}, both agents anticipate their individual running target portfolio by gradually trading in the direction of a weighted average of expected future target positions of the target strategy.
 However, being aware of the competitor's tracking goals, each agent also assesses a weighted average of the expected future positions of the opponent's target strategy and chooses to trade accordingly.
-Interestingly, it arises that the agents' trading directions with respect to the adversary's target strategy is not invariant but depends on the relation between temporary and permanent price impact.
-Indeed, as it becomes apparent from our explicit solution both predation by simultaneously trading in the \emph{same} direction as the opponent, as well as cooperation by trading in the \emph{opposite} direction can occur, even in a coexisting manner.
-As a consequence, different behavioral paradigms can emerge as optimal in our Nash equilibrium.
+Interestingly, it arises that the agents' \emph{trading directions} with respect to the adversary's target strategy are not invariant but depend on the relation between temporary and permanent price impact.
+Conceptually, our explicit results extend the analysis carried out by~\citet{SchiedSchoeneborn:09}.
+Therein, the authors identify two distinct types of illiquid markets: A \emph{plastic} market where the price impact is predominantly permanent, and an \emph{elastic} market where the major part of incurred price impact is temporary.
+Their model predicts that a competitor who is conscious of the other agent's liquidation intention engages in predatory trading in a plastic market (in the sense that the competitor partly trades in the \emph{same} direction as her opponent), while she tends to cooperate and provides liquidity in an elastic market (in the sense that she trades in the \emph{opposite} direction of her opponent's trading); cf.~also the detailed discussion in \citet{SchiedSchoeneborn:09}.
+Our closed-form Nash equilibrium solution of our more general price impact tracking game corroborates this.
+The novelty of our contribution comes from the fact that \emph{both} predation by simultaneously trading in the same direction as the opponent, as well as cooperation by trading in the opposite direction can occur in a \emph{coexisting} manner; depending on whether the market is plastic or elastic.
+As a consequence, different behavioral paradigms can emerge as optimal in our Nash equilibrium; see the illustrations in Section~\ref{sec:illustrations}.